confuser/graphql-constraint-directive/README.md

 As an [Apollo 3 Server](https://www.apollographql.com/docs/apollo-server/v3) plugin

-This plugin expects that you have next dependencies in your project:
+This plugin requires the following dependencies installed in your project:
 * dependencies required for your selected Apollo Server 3 variant

 ```js